Is your above ground pool ladder wobbly and you are looking for solutions to stabilize the pool ladder?

 Most companies have a fix for that.
 Pre-built water or sand filling holes/compartments are in the ladder.
 These are made to add weight to the ladders.
 Doing this prevents them from floating up when submerged in water.
 This inbuilt mechanism to prevent floating up of the ladder is most convenient.
-So, if you haven’t got your ladder yet, purchasing one with holes to fill in water is a better option.
-Making holes yourself or finding quick fixes//home remedies are not as efficient.
+So, if you haven’t got your ladder yet, purchasing one with compartments to fill in weights is a better option.
+Making holes yourself or finding quick fixes/home remedies are not as efficient.

-However, if you already have a swimming pool ladder and do not have the option of filling holes, these few tricks and tips could help you keep your ladder from floating.
+However, if you already have a swimming pool ladder and do not have the option of filling holes, you can either buy ladder weights or create them yourself to keep your ladder from floating.

 - Pool-filter sand/ sand

 Having water weights is the simplest and least disordered option out of all the quick fixes.
 If your pool ladder does not have the option to fill water inside it, you can use this alternate technique.
 Get vinyl or plastic water bags from your swimming pool accessory supplier to make water weights for your steps.

 These are used to keep swimming pool covers in place.
 These also double up as water weights to stabilize your pool ladder.
 The reason why water is the best option is that even if, by accident, it leaks, then cleaning is not going to be a headache, unlike in the case of sand.